 There are many different forms of inheritance.
-Some will carry a tax burden while others will not.
+Some will have to pay taxes on inheritances, and other inheritances won’t have a tax burden.

 When inheriting IRA money or money that is in any type of qualified retirement plan, the beneficiary will pay taxes when money comes out of these retirement plans.